celestiaorg/docs/docs/developers/blobstream-offchain.md

 As linked above, use the
 [Celestia light node RPC](https://node-rpc-docs.celestia.org/?version=v0.11.0#blob.Submit) to submit the data to Celestia.

-#### Querying the proof

-To prove PFBs, blobs or shares, we can use the Celestia consensus nodes RPC to query proofs for them:

-##### data_root_inclusion_proof

-This [endpoint](https://github.com/celestiaorg/celestia-core/blob/793ece9bbd732aec3e09018e37dc31f4bfe122d9/rpc/openapi/openapi.yaml#L1045-L1093) allows to query data root to data root tuple root proof.
-It takes a block `height`, a starting block and an end block, then it generates the binary merkle proof of the `DataRootTuple`, corresponding to that `height`, to the `DataRootTupleRoot` which is committed to in the Blobstream contract.

-##### prove_shares

-This [endpoint](https://github.com/celestiaorg/celestia-core/blob/793ece9bbd732aec3e09018e37dc31f4bfe122d9/rpc/core/tx.go#L175-L213) allows to query a shares proof to row roots, then a row roots to data root proofs.
-It takes a block `height`, a starting share index and an end share index which define a share range.
-Then, two proofs are generated:

-- An NMT proof of the shares to the row roots
-- A binary merkle proof of the row root to the data root

-> **_NOTE:_** if the share range spans multiple rows, then the proof can contain multiple NMT and binary proofs.

-The proofs generated from these endpoints can be used in the `DAVerifier` contract to prove shares inclusion to a data root tuple root.
-Checkout the [Blobstream integration documentation](./blobstream-contracts.md) for more information.

 #### Posting headers to Ethereum